HarryHenryGebel/server-configuration/README.md

 Many internet services depend on the clocks on both sides of a connection to being accurate.
 The NTP <sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>
-service allows clocks to be synchronized to UTC<sup><a id="fnr.2" class="footref" href="#fn.2">2</a></sup> with a high degree of accuracy with minimal configuration.
+service allows clocks to be synchronized to UTC<sup><a id="fnr.2" class="footref" href="#fn.2">2</a></sup> with a high degree of accuracy with and minimal configuration.
 If a server exists on a permanent, publicly accessible IP address, it can optionally be set up to give back to the internet time community by becoming part of the pool of public time servers.

-Servers should generally be left using UTC as their local timezone.
+Debian servers come with their local time set to UTC, and should generally be left with UTC set as their local timezone.
 In this way, logs can easily be compared even though the servers are physically located in different time zones than the administrator or other managed servers.
-UTC is the standard time zone of the internet.
+UTC is the standard time zone of the internet, and has many advantages over local time including being at all times the same at all locations worldwide, and it lacks daylight savings time which renders questions involving time calculations across the jump between standard time and daylight savings time moot.

-<a id="org4b867ff"></a>
+<a id="org5afa3c7"></a>

 ### NTP service - sync time only